potnoodledev/potnoodledev/README.md

 - **Progressive Difficulty**: Enemy waves become stronger over time, with more enemies and increased stats.
 - **Timer**: Survive for 10 minutes to win the game.
 - **Procedurally Generated Assets**: Game assets are generated using AI through the asset_generator module.
+- **AI Agents**: Specialized AI agents can modify the game based on user requests.

 ## Project Structure